Sina-Soroosh/Sina-Soroosh/README.md

 A front-end developer who loves JavaScript and react js and next js.

 * ✉   You can contact me at <a href="mailto:sinasoroosh07@gmail.com">sinasoroosh07@gmail.com</a>
-* 🧠  I'm learning PWA
+* 🧠  I'm learning Python
 * ⚡  I'm so interested in coding!

 ### Skills